isabella232/experience-manager-guides-learn.en/help/tutorials/install-guide/upgrade-xml-documentation.md

     -   elementmapping.xml
     -   ui\_config.json\(may have been set in folder profiles\)
     -   amended `com.adobe.fmdita.config.ConfigManager`

+## Steps to index the existing content to use the new find and replace:

+>[!NOTE]
+>
+> You need not perform these steps if you upgrade from 4.3.0

+Perform the following steps for indexing the existing content and use the new find and replace text at map level:

+-   Run a POST request to the server \(with correct authentication\) - `http://<server:port\>/bin/guides/map-find/indexing`.
+(Optional: You can pass specific paths of the maps to index them, by default all maps will be indexed \|\| For example : `https://<Server:port\>/bin/guides/map-find/indexing?paths=<map\_path\_in\_repository\>`)

+-   The API will return a jobId.
+To check the status of the job, you can send a GET request with job id to the same end point - `http://<server:port\>/bin/guides/map-find/indexing?jobId=\{jobId\}`\(For example: `http://localhost:8080/bin/guides/map-find/indexing?jobId=2022/9/15/7/27/7dfa1271-981e-4617-b5a4-c18379f11c42`\)

+-   Once the job is complete, the above GET request will respond with success and mention if any maps failed.
+The successfully indexed maps can be confirmed from the server logs.

 ## Steps to post process the existing content to use the broken link report